Below, you’ll find an editing checklist useful for revising articles, manuscripts, essays, or blog content.

 Below, I share some of my favorite tools I use every day for editing and maximizing my productivity.

 a) Grammarly Premium – This is a reliable tool you can use on your laptop and mobile device to get to rid of basic spelling, grammar, and punctuation mistakes.
-It’s a huge time saver for me.
+It’s a huge timesaver for me.
 It’s also compatible with all the major writing apps.
-If you need more information about it, please feel free to read my review of this app.
+If you need more information about it, please read my review of this app.

 - b) Textfixer – This is a web browser tool I use to eliminate extra spaces between words with a single click.
 That’s another time-saver because spotting extra spaces manually is an utter waste of time.